devang-joshi-dj/life-simulator/README.md

 # Life-simulator

 Life simulator is an online game, where a player can control his own character (human being) and virtually makes the decision of his life.

 ## Character basic Stats

 1. Health
 2. Hunger
 3. Cash
 4. Happiness

 ## Qualities

-1. Wisdom
+1. Intelligence
-2. Luck
+2. Strength
-3. Popularity
+3. Spirituality
-4. Sense Of Humor

 ## Places to go for in Game

 1. Job
 2. College/University
 3. Home